Posted: Mon 6th Jun 2022

-The Recovery Loan Scheme (RLS) is the government's latest loan scheme to help businesses deal with the impact of cronavirus.
-It replaces the following schemes which closed on 31 March: Bounce Back Loans Scheme (BBLS), Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Inrerruption Loan Scheme (CLBILS).
+The Recovery Loan Scheme (RLS) is the UK government's scheme to help businesses deal with the impact of coronavirus.

-Announced by chancellor Rishi Sunak in the Budget, the £75bn Recovery Loan Scheme is due to run until 31 December 2021.
-Here are the details on how to apply.
+Originally announced by chancellor Rishi Sunak in the March 2021 Budget, the £75bn Recovery Loan Scheme was due to run until 31 December 2021, but in the November 2021 Budget, he said it has been extended until 30 June 2022.

-Depending on the lender, businesses can access term loans, overdrafts, asset finance and invoice finance.
+Depending on the lender, UK businesses can access term loans, overdrafts, asset finance and invoice finance.

 The minimum amount for term loans and overdrafts is £25,001 and for asset and invoice finance, a minimum £1,000 is available.